Waters1993/Waters1993/README.md

 # Hi, Welcome to my GitHub profile👋
 ---
 My name is James Waters and I'm an Engineer looking to land my first role as a Software or Data Engineer.
 I'm from Ireland and living in Boston Massachusetts.
-I currently work for Johnson and Johnson as a Senior project lead.
+I currently work for Integra LifeSciences as a Senior NPI Engineer.

 ## Technologies & Tools
 ---